Dongdongshe/K-Scheduler/README.md

 # K-Scheduler: Effective Seed Scheduling for Fuzzing with Graph Centrality Analysis (IEEE S&P'22)
-A generic seed scheduler for fuzzers (LibFuzzer and AFL) and conconlic execution engine (QSYM).
+A generic seed scheduler for fuzzers (LibFuzzer and AFL) and concolic execution engine (QSYM).
 Check our [paper](https://arxiv.org/abs/2203.12064) for more details.

 ### Prerequisite
 - Python 3.7